Find out about the side effects of external radiotherapy for breast cancer and how to cope with them.

 Your consultant or GP can refer you to the skin camouflage service run by Changing Faces.
 This free service teaches you how to apply the make up and creams.
 It can also advise you on the best products to buy.

-A cough and breathlessness happen in about 1 out of 25 people who have radiotherapy to the chest area.
+A cough and breathlessness happen in some people who have radiotherapy to the chest area but this is not common.
 The problems are due to changes in the lung tissue called chronic radiation pneumonitis.
 They might start many months or a few years after treatment.

 Let your doctor know if you notice any changes in your breathing or if you cough up a lot of mucus.

-You may have regular tests to check how well your lungs work.
+You might have regular tests to check how well your lungs work.
 Treatment with steroids or other medicines can help you to breathe more easily.